 PM Boris Johnson gave a cracking after-dinner speech to the Tory Conference in Manchester on Wednesday.
 The problem was that no one had had any dinner.
 Indeed they hadn’t even had lunch.
 Unless they stayed at the Deansgate Hilton, which from memory does a decent breakfast, they probably hadn’t had a proper breakfast either.

 There is no doubt that the PM is a wit.
-The question many people are asking is whether he’s a s..t as well.
-(I haven’t spelt ‘shit’ out as this is a family website!)
-Lacking in intelligence, no offense intended, and also lacking in the humility to consult those who do, the government continues to imitate the Roosevelt Administration in the run up to Pearl Harbor.
+The question many people are asking is whether he’s as..t as well.
+(I haven’t spelled ‘shit’ out as this is a family website!)
+Lacking in intelligence, no offense intended, and also lacking in the humility to consult those who do, the government continues to imitate the Roosevelt Administration in the run-up to Pearl Harbor.

 The energy crisis

 It’s mostly a gas crisis at the moment, but calling it the ‘energy’ crisis avoids confusion with the petrol crisis, which is still with us, although I was able to top the Daimler up this weekend.
 She’s a very green car, by the way, with a near 300 HP 4-liter V8 engine, which puts out lots of CO2, helping to green the planet and raise crop yields.
 (For those of you who are members of British Mensa and may have been confused by my letter in the last issue of their excellent magazine, the editor got into a muddle and thought the Daimler had a small engine!)